BattletechModders/CommanderPortraitLoader/README.md

 # CommanderPortraitLoader
-BattleTech mod (using BTML) that allows you to use a custom png for your commander, when starting a new campaign.
+BattleTech mod (using BTML) that allows you to use a custom png and choose a voice for your commander, when starting a new campaign.

 ## Requirements
 ** Warning: Uses the experimental BTML mod loader that might change, come here again to check for updates **